Deborah Deneaux is dying...

-A story of survival and endurance.
+A story of survival, endurance, and forgiveness.

-Books By James L. Peters
+More Books By James L. Peters

 When a mysterious detour leads Jason Lahey to an ancient slot machine and a disturbing message, his perfect life begins to unravel.
 He will encounter a gruesome death, face internal demons and external threats, teeter on the edge of self-destruction and ultimately try to regain his balance.